 One of the most intriguing things about rap music is the rawness in the story-telling.

-Although the masses have somehow concocted an idea that mental health issues only relate to certain people rather than anyone at any given time, many rap songs (I presume unwittingly) have mental health undertones.
+Although the masses have somehow concocted the idea that mental health issues only relate to certain people rather than anyone at any given time, many rap songs (I presume unwittingly) have mental health undertones.

 The Message Within the Music

 Without my knowing, Geto Boys “my mind playing tricks on me” was probably was my first time hearing a first-hand account of someone talk about paranoia, anxiety, and PTSD.
 But in the hood, these are common experiences, but most of us don’t recognize them as mental illnesses, they see it as their mind “playing tricks,” which is a normal reaction to trauma.

-Not only do we not recognize how trauma can have a lasting impact on our mental health we also fail to realize that trauma in the ghettos of America is normalized to the point that people tend to experience contradictory emotions, leaving them not knowing what to think about traumatic circumstances.
+Not only do we not recognize how trauma can have a lasting impact on our mental health, but we also fail to realize that trauma in the ghettos of America is normalized to the point that people tend to experience contradictory emotions, leaving them not knowing what to think about traumatic circumstances.

 Some people embrace it as a badge of honor, while others lament the suffering they’ve encountered at the hands of another person who looks like them — that very well could have been a neighbor or a childhood friend.
 And if it isn’t someone from their own community, the trauma is usually administered via someone who’s sworn to protect and serve their community.

 “Don’t push me I’m close to the edgggge, I’m trying not to lose my headddd, ah huh huh huh.”
 The Message, by Grandmaster Flash and the Furious Five, was a classic song, but it also told a story of what it’s like for many young black men trying to navigate the terrains of growing up in the ghetto.